tkwa/Sledgehammer/README.md

 # Sledgehammer

-Sledgehammer is a stack-based code-golf language written in, and based on, Wolfram Language.
+Sledgehammer is a code-golf language defined by a compressor and golfing library for Wolfram Language.
 Its goal is to minimize size of compressed source.

-As of January 2019, Sledgehammer is little more than Wolfram Language converted to stack-based syntax and compressed, however this syntax will be expanded.

 ### Prior art

-While [Mthmtca](https://github.com/LegionMammal978/Mthmtca) compresses each Mathematica builtin into 4 bytes, Sledgehammer achieves this in 1.5 to 2.5 bytes.
-Optimized Sledgehammer code should be about 1/2 the size of Mthmtca code.
+While [Mthmtca](https://github.com/LegionMammal978/Mthmtca) compresses each Mathematica builtin into 4 bytes, Sledgehammer achieves this in 0.75 to 2.5 bytes.
+Optimized Sledgehammer code should be <1/2 the size of Mthmtca code.

 ### Setup